Committees

 -

-APS sends a notification to the Chair of the Engagement Committee that the recording is available on their YouTube channel. the Chair of the Engagement Committee requests a website update (https://apsphysics.atlassian.net/servicedesk/customer/portal/14/group/30/create/10367) to replace the Zoom registration link with a link to the video recording.
+APS sends a notification to the Chair of the Engagement Committee that the recording is available on their YouTube channel.
+The Chair of the Engagement Committee requests a website update (https://apsphysics.atlassian.net/servicedesk/customer/portal/14/group/30/create/10367) to replace the Zoom registration link with a link to the video recording.

 -